ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/04-recurrence-relations.md

     $T(n) \in O(a^m r^m) = O(a^m (b^k/a)^m) = O(b^{km}) = O(n^k)$.

-We can summarize the above derivation as the following theorem, sometimes referred to as the [master theorem]{.term}.
+We can summarise the above derivation as the following theorem, sometimes referred to as the [master theorem]{.term}.

 ::: topic